 When my oldest daughter was in the 7th grade, I typed up a list of course options, how many total credits needed to graduate as well as specific types of classes they could choose from for each subject.

 I’m happy to share my forms for your personal use, please do not use these in any other way.
 I created this course options list for my 3 daughters so the courses are geared towards them.
 I’m making available an editable version for you so that you can make it work for your own family.

-Click Here for a printable version you can edit.
-High School Course Options
+Click Here for a printable copy:

 Before my children ever began high school, I sat down with them, much the way a school counselor would, and we discussed what they were interested in, their goals, their hobbies, and what careers they might do well in and then we mapped out courses for their four-year high school career.
 This, of course, was just a guideline and was open to change.